5 Ways To Encourage Your Employees To Take A Mental Health Day Off At Work

 It's common for people to take sick days to take care of their physical health, but taking a day off for their mental health still falls in the gray area.
 Not everyone is in touch with their emotions enough to understand that a break is needed.

 According to a recent study by WHO, it is found that anxiety and depressive disorder cost the economy trillions of dollars in lost productive years.
-Even though many companies have policies for mental health care, it is still hard for the employees to take time off or take a break for it.
+Even though many companies have policies for mental health care, it is still hard for employees to take time off for personal days.

 This article aims to describe how important it is to take a mental health day off without feeling guilty or hesitant.